Thinking about researching stock tank pools and maybe even DIY-ing one this summer? Well, you have good taste, my friend.

 Adding features to stock tank pools

 So you now have a mini-pond in your backyard.
-What’s next for these stock tank pools?
+What’s next?
 Engross yourself in a hands-on DIY project to add decks or other features.

 Do you find still water boring?
 Create a cascading waterfall.
 Building a wooden floor also creates that rustic touch we all want for our country homes.